certik/hermes2d/doc/src/tutorial.rst

       if (ndofs >= NDOF_STOP) done = true;
     }

+The function adapt() accepts additional optional input parameters for more advanced use - see the file
+`adapt_h1_ortho.h <http://hpfem.org/git/gitweb.cgi/hermes2d.git/blob/HEAD:/src/adapt_ortho_h1.h>`_
+for more details.
-The parameters THRESHOLD, STRATEGY, ADAPT_TYPE, ISO_ONLY and MESH_REGULARITY
+The basic parameters THRESHOLD, STRATEGY, ADAPT_TYPE, ISO_ONLY and MESH_REGULARITY
 have the following meaning: STRATEGY indicates which adaptive strategy we want to use: